nishanil/ContactsScroller/README.md

 See the output here: [Video](http://www.screencast.com/t/UDK6OVzhoxm)

-It has 3 Projects:
+It has 2 Projects:

-	#1 Scroller - Original Project
-	#2 ScrollerStatic - Static Library (contains fat lib MakeFile as well)
+	#1 ScrollerStatic - Static Library (contains fat lib MakeFile as well)
-	#3 ScrollerBinding - Binding Project and the iOS app
+	#2 ScrollerBinding - Binding Project and the iOS app

 Steps followed here are inspired by the Xamarin Docs on [iOS Binding Walkthrough](http://docs.xamarin.com/guides/ios/advanced_topics/binding_objective-c/binding_walkthrough/).

 Please note: Objective Sharpie was not used here.
 It was simple enough that I just needed one class ScrollViewController which I hand coded.